Stopped cold: ‘Frozen’ musical on Broadway not to reopen

 NEW YORK (AP) — The big budget musical “Frozen” will not reopen when Broadway theaters restart, marking the first time an established show has been felled by the coronavirus pandemic.

-The Disney show opened in March 2018 and placed among the top five Broadway productions for both gross and attendance over both years it ran, often pulling in over $1 million, and even $2 million a week.

 Until now, only shows that were waiting to officially open have announced postponements or cancellations.
-Disney still has “The Lion King” and “Aladdin” on Broadway and five productions of “Frozen” worldwide.
+Disney still has “The Lion King” and “Aladdin” on Broadway and five productions of “Frozen” planned worldwide.

+Citing the “global pandemic,” Thomas Schumacher, president and producer of Disney Theatrical Productions, said Thursday that running three Disney shows on Broadway was “untenable.”

+The 40-cast “Frozen” opened in March 2018 and placed among the top five Broadway productions for both gross and attendance over both years it ran, often pulling in over $1 million, and even $2 million a week.
+It grossed over $150 million.

 Actors’ Equity Association, which represents 51,000 actors and stage managers, reacted with dismay to the news and urged New York and national politicians to rescue the arts sector.